rkiel/npm-power-config/README.md

 }
 ```

-Finally, limit the scope to just one environment and flatten.
+And third, limit the scope to just one environment and flatten.

 `npm run power-config -- -x examples/json/environments6.example.json -e test -f`